thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Ethan Heilman, Michael Rosenberg for their knowledge of existing practices on key directories, and Mark Nottingham for helpful discussion on HTTP best practices.
+The authors would like to thank Ethan Heilman, Michael Rosenberg, and Chris Wood for their knowledge of existing practices on key directories, and Mark Nottingham for helpful discussion on HTTP best practices.